Meettya/whet.observer/Readme.md

 # whet.observer

-A standalone Observer that actually works on node.js, adapted from Publish/Subscribe plugin for jQuery
+A standalone Observer that actually works on node.js, adapted from Publish/Subscribe plugin for jQuery.
+Oh!
+Yes, it works in browser too, just connect undercore above.
+See test_browser for detail.

 ## Description: